- Home

 Learning about how to prevent bullying occurs via PSHE lessons in all year groups, form time, assemblies, theatre groups and anti-bullying week.

-Students can help to stop bullying by reporting it to any member of school staff.
+Students can help to stop bullying by reporting it to any member of school staff or using the "report abuse" button on their iPads.

 We have been awarded a Derbyshire County Council’s Award of excellence for our anti-bullying work, whilst parent/carer and student surveys show that we have made significant improvements to how we deal with bullying.